xy-kasumi/Spark-pulser/docs/builder-PULSER.md

-# PULSER (r1) Builder Manual
+# PULSER (r2) Builder Manual

-This doc is for people who want to build, modify, test PULSER (aka CTRL-MINI-ED) board.
+This doc is for people who want to build, modify, test PULSER r2 board.
-Current it's written for r1 (r0 didn't have any such doc).

-R1 is a transition period from CTRL-MINI-ED to PULSER naming and design.

 ## Assembly